jamesqquick/jamesqquick-site/src/data/posts/18. College vs Bootcamp vs Self-taught/index.md

 There is an amazing amount of free content available in the world.
 I mean just go to YouTube and search "JavaScript" and see how many videos you find.
 You can also find amazing paid content from instructors online (I have a list of Udemy courses I can recommend for $10) with prices of anywhere from $10-\$100.

 The availability of free and low-cost resources is one of the major benefits of self-teaching, but there is also a downside.
 With so much content available, many people just don't know where to start.
 Without the structure of a formal curriculum, it's easy to get overwhelmed quickly.
 Because of this, I recommend building relationships with people in the tech community that you can ask for guidance along the way.
-BTW, if you're reading this and want to ask me for advice, please don't hesitate to do so!
+By the way, if you're reading this and want to ask me for advice, please don't hesitate to do so!

 Outside of the cost, flexibility is probably the next major benefit.
 With self-teaching, you don't have to commute to a classroom.
 You don't have to give up your job.
 You can work learning into your everyday life.
 Again, this is incredibly difficult to do if you are not already hyper-focused.
 No one is going to be pushing you along.
 You have to do that yourself.

+I would consider being self-taught to be the most difficult route to landing a job in tech.
+One of the ways that you combat this is to ensure that you have a solid portfolio.
+Make sure that you have at least 3 solid projects that demonstrate your skills as a developer.
+I would recommend having at least one fullstack project that shows your abilities on the frontend and backend.
+This will help open up more opportunities for you as you apply.
+Just remember, your projects might be the only thing an employer has to gauge your abilities.

 ### Pros

 - cheap (ex.
 YouTube is free and Udemy courses go on sale for \$10)
-- self-paced, work when you can (don't have to leave your job\_
+- self-paced, work when you can (you don't have to leave your job)
 - follow your interests

 ### Cons